aljorhythm/aljorhythm/presentations/thoughtworks-launch-lightning-talk.md

 3. Be cautious, aware, careful and consistent about how words are used.
 [No True Scotsman](https://en.wikipedia.org/wiki/No_true_Scotsman)

+- Cautious: Take a pause
+- Aware: Of your mental models and those of others
+- Careful: As much as possible be precise
+- Consistent: Avoid semantic diffusion

 4. Be open minded, consume the literature

 ## Literature